Rinne Groff

 Rinne Groff (aka Rinne Becker Groff) is an American playwright and performer.

 Biography

-Groff was trained at Yale University and New York University's Tisch School of the Arts, where she currently teaches.
+Groff was trained at Yale University and New York University Tisch School of the Arts, where she currently teaches.

 A founding member of Elevator Repair Service Theater Company, she has been a part of the writing, staging, and performing of their shows since the company's inception in 1991.
 She is at work on a commission from The Guthrie Theater in Minneapolis.